oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

 When a device is idle, it will enter a low-power state.
 Since exit from low-power states have associated latency, it can hurt performance.
-The hardware attempts to stike a balance between saving power when there are large idle times between workloads submissions to the device and keeping the device awake when idle because it has determined that new workload submissions are imminent.
+The hardware attempts to stike a balance between saving power when there are large idle times between workload submissions to the device and keeping the device awake when it determines that the idle time between submissions is short.

 A device can consist of one or more standby domains - the list of domains is given by ::${t}_standby_type_t.